ONEARMY/academy/docs/business/Setup_Payment.md

 ![Payment methods](../assets/Business/Set_up_paypal_4.png)

-# You're now open for business 🎉
+## You're now open for business 🎉
 Now you can start to create listings on the Bazar and start selling.
-Good luck 🙌🏼 Before you leave this page, please stick around for the last important point!
+Good luck 🙌🏼 Before you go and upload listings, please take a moment for this last important point!

-## The Bazar fee - 5% for the Community
+# The Bazar fee - 5% for the Community
-We would like to offer the services of the Bazar without any charges, but the reality is: Running, maintaining and improving a platform like the Bazar requires a lot of human resources and money.
+We would like to offer the services of the Bazar without any charges, but the reality is: Running, maintaining and improving a platform like the Bazar requires a lot of financial and human resources.

 This is why we have the Bazar fee, which means that 5% of each sale gets collected.
-It is then used to pay for the platform hosting, the bug-fixing, the technical support, the improvement and development of the platform etc.
+The fee is used to pay for the platform hosting, the bug-fixing, the technical support for sellers and customers, and in best case also the improvement and development of the platform.

-So by selling your precious things on the Bazar, you also contribute to making this plastic recycling marketplace as accessible and smooth for plastic recyclers to buy and sell and help them succeed in their recycling project. pre
+So by selling your precious things on the Bazar, you also contribute to making this plastic recycling marketplace as accessible and smooth for plastic recyclers to buy and sell and help them succeed in their recycling project. :)

-**How are the Bazar fees collected?** Every month we will send out invoices (via Stripe), charging 5% of the amount you sold that month.
+> **How are the Bazar fees collected?** Every month we will send out invoices, charging 5% of the amount you sold that month.
 Keep this in mind and calculate this into your item prices!

-## Happy selling 💸
-Hope this is all clear, if you have any questions about this, best is to bring them up on the [#bazar-sellers channel](https://discord.gg/2E93VxB3CD) on Discord :)
+# Time to create listings 🎁

+Profile and payment methods are set up?

+Then it's finally time to upload the items you would like to sell.
+To **get the most out of your listings**, increase your chances to get good sales and get promoted on the Homepage, follow our [**Guidelines for creating good Bazar listings**](https://community.preciousplastic.com/academy/business/Image_Size_Guidelines).

+## Questions?
+Feedback?

+Feel free to reach directly to us for help or if you think we’ve missed important tips and information.

+You can find us daily on Discord on the [#🙌bazar-seller channel](https://discord.gg/2E93VxB3CD) or can send us an email to **bazar@preciousplastic.com**.